Our Commitment to Music

 Organ Scholar Program

-I have been in the Songbirds Choir for many years and now that I’m in high school, I love being a leader and helping out the younger kids.a high school aged parishioner
+I have been in the choir for many years and now that I’m in high school, I love being a leader and helping out the younger kids.a high school aged parishioner

-The Songbirds (for children of reading age and up) participate in the Easter and Christmas celebrations as members of this unique children’s choir, lending their young, clear voices to the special masses celebrated at these high feasts.
+The Church Street Singers welcomes children of reading age and up through high school leaders to participate in several Mass celebrations a year.
 The children not only add beautiful sound and vitality to the liturgy by singing anthems and special songs, they also lead the congregation as cantors and proclaimers of the word.
 The oldest children act as leaders to the youngest.
-The Songbirds is conducted by Allison Holst-Grubbe and accompanied by Gabriel Löfvall.
+The Church Street Singers is conducted by Julia Atwood.

 All Are Welcome Choir